leobudima/elogii-blog/content/last-mile-delivery-the-definitive-guide.md

 And the biggest problem that we see is in the urban setting.
 Here, it’s more difficult to raise the rate of fulfillment.

-One solution to the problem that companies are exploring is urban warehousing.
+One solution to the problem that companies are exploring is **urban warehousing**.

 The idea is simple enough: bring fulfillment centers closer to the consumer to cut delivery time.

 Using urban warehouses has the potential to make supply chains more efficient.
 It cuts the time it takes to source deliveries and speeds up the pick-up process.
 So, there’s less waste along the final mile, as well.

-It also enables companies to manage multiple depot locations from a centralized location.
+It also enables companies to [**manage multiple depot locations**](https://elogii.com/blog/planning-at-depot-level-vs-multi-depot-planning/) from a centralized location.
 But it also improves work-life balance for staff by bringing the workplace closer to home, which raises retention of key employees.

 ### Using Physical Stores as Depots